Western University of Health Sciences

 All of the programs at WesternU have professional accreditation and the university is accredited by the Western Association of Schools and Colleges.
-The medical school (COMP) is also accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation.

 History

-What is now WesternU first opened in 1977 as the College of Osteopathic Medicine of the Pacific (COMP), offering the Doctor of Osteopathic Medicine degree (D.O.).
+WesternU was established in 1977 as the College of Osteopathic Medicine of the Pacific (COMP), offering the Doctor of Osteopathic Medicine degree (D.O.).
 This was the first medical school in California to open after a complicated era in the relations of allopathic and osteopathic medicine, notably when the California College of Osteopathic Physicians and Surgeons - only the second DO school in America - briefly became independent as an M.D. granting school before soon evolving into the University of California, Irvine School of Medicine.
 Upon its foundation in 1977, the WesternU College of Osteopathic Medicine was the only osteopathic medical school west of the Rocky Mountains.

 In 1986, the college began offering a second degree, the Master of Science in Health Professions Education.
 Four years later in 1990, the physician assistant program opened, which in 2000 grew into a master's level program.
 In 1992, the physical therapy program opened.

 In 1996, the Western Association of Schools and Colleges granted accreditation as a full and constituent university, and later that year, what had begun as the College of Osteopathic Medicine of the Pacific was renamed the "Western University of Health Sciences."
 1996 also saw the foundation of the WesternU College of Pharmacy.
 In 1998, the university established the Harris Family Center for Disability and Health Policy.
-In 1997, the College of Graduate Nursing was established with the first online Family Nurse Practitioner program in California, followed by an entry-level Master's degree for students with a BA/BS degree who wanted to become a nurse.
+In 1997, the College of Graduate Nursing was established with the first online Family Nurse Practitioner program in California, followed by an entry-level master's degree for students with a BA/BS degree who wanted to become a nurse.

 Thereafter, the veterinary college was founded after some initial hesitancy by the American Veterinary Medical Association's Council on Education, the College of Veterinary Medicine opened in 1998 as the first new veterinary medical school in the United States since 1983.
 Classes began in 2003, and the college earned full accreditation in 2010.
+As of 2025, the school is one of two veterinary schools in California.
 The college was the first veterinary medical school in the United States to appoint a woman as dean.
 In 2008, the university opened the Banfield Pet Hospital to the public.
 In 2014, WesternU assumed sole operation and management of the pet hospital.

 In 2009, three new colleges opened at WesternU: podiatric medicine, optometry, and dentistry.
 The following year, in 2010, the Patient Care Center opened, offering medical, dental, optometric, podiatric and pharmacy services to the community.
 In 2011, Western University of Health Sciences opened a new medical school campus in Lebanon, Oregon called the College of Osteopathic Medicine of the Pacific Northwest.
 In 2012, the Center for Oral Health affiliated with WesternU and moved from the bay area of California to the WesternU campus.
 The Center for Oral Health is an independent non-profit organization, which focuses on improving oral health.